waynesutton/better-todo/TASKS.md

 ### Authentication Implementation Complete

-Authentication is fully implemented with WorkOS AuthKit:
+Authentication is fully implemented with Clerk:

-1. **WorkOS Configuration:**
+1. **Clerk Configuration:**
-   - JWT template configured with proper aud claim
+   - JWT template configured with "convex" template
    - Environment variables set for development and production
    - Redirect URIs configured for both local and production domains